zammad/zammad-documentation/appendix/single-sign-on.rst

 Step 4: Configure Client System (Windows Only)
 ----------------------------------------------

+For the full SSO experience (*i.e.,* for passwordless, one-click sign-in), Zammad users must:

-Finally, Zammad users on the Active Directory server’s local intranet must configure their network settings to get the full SSO experience and skip the sign-in prompt altogether:
+1. be on the Active Directory server’s local intranet; and
+2. configure their computers to treat the Zammad host as if it were, too.

 .. figure:: /images/appendix/single-sign-on/password-prompt-non-ad-member.png
    :align: center